 The main requirements are that the application is related to your own classroom practice, and it concerns a systematic, research informed (SoTL) approach of your teaching.

-The application form and criteria are in line with the first four steps of the Utrecht Roadmap for Scholarship of Teaching and Learning (see above).
-For more information about the specifics of the roadmap, or possibilities for consultancy and/or guidance when writing the SoTL Grant, please contact the Centre for Academic Teaching (email@example.com).
+The application form and criteria are in line with the first four steps of the Utrecht Roadmap for Scholarship of Teaching and Learning (see figure above).
+For more information about the specifics of the roadmap, or possibilities for consultancy and/or guidance when writing the SoTL Grant, please contact the Centre for Academic Teaching and Learning (firstname.lastname@example.org).
 Examples of previously granted SoTL projects can be found here.

 Grant proposals have a maximum budget of €5.000,-.
 All academic staff with an appointment at Utrecht University of at least one year after the deadline of submission, can apply for the grants.
 Deadlines will be three times a year (30 September, 31 January and 31 May) – outcomes will be communicated within the month following a deadline.
 The duration of a project is between one and two years.
 Applicants may be awarded maximally one project at the same time.
 The proposals are reviewed by the SoTL Grant committee: prof. dr. Toine Pieters, dr. Frans Prins, dr. Irma Meijerman.